7th & Richards/Township 9 station

 Light rail station in Sacramento, California, U.S.

-7th & Richards/Township 9 station is a side platformed SacRT light rail station in Sacramento, California, United States.
+7th & Richards/Township 9 station is a currently out-of-service side platformed SacRT light rail station in Sacramento, California, United States.
 The station was opened on June 15, 2012, and is operated by the Sacramento Regional Transit District.
 It is currently the northern terminus of the Green Line and is the only RT light rail station exclusively served by the Green Line, which will ultimately provide service to the Sacramento International Airport upon future build-out.
 Greyhound Lines's Sacramento bus depot is near the station, at 420 Richards Boulevard.

+Green Line operations were suspended in June 2025 due to construction, thus temporarily suspending light rail service to the station, although bus service near the station remains operational.
+The station, along with the entire Green Line, is expected to reopen in September 2026.

-It is located along Richards Boulevard at North 7th Street in the River District, north of Downtown Sacramento.
+The station is located along Richards Boulevard at North 7th Street next to the Township 9 development site in the River District, north of Downtown Sacramento.
 Its opening coincided with the completion of a 1.1 mi extension of track at a cost of $44 million as the first new station constructed as part of the Green Line.
-Its opening is envisioned to serve as a catalyst for the redevelopment of the River District by city officials.
+Its opening was envisioned to serve as a catalyst for the redevelopment of the River District by city officials.